Read about our update schedules here.

 In Apex:

-- Your unit tests are reliant on org data
+- Unit tests rely on org data.

 In your design standards and documentation:

-- Appropriate test regimes are specified according to risk, use case, or complexity
+- Appropriate test regimes are specified according to risk, use case, or complexity.

 In your design standards and documentation: